Andreicr1/LME-TRADE-REQUEST-APP/README.md

 Enter quantities as finite positive numbers.
 Values of zero or negative amounts will trigger an error message.

-When selecting the price type for Leg 1 you can choose **AVG Inter** to specify an averaging period.
+When selecting the price type for Leg 1 you can choose **AVG Period** to specify an averaging period.
 Pick a start and end date in the Leg 1 section and the request text will reflect that range.

 If one leg uses **Fix** pricing while the other uses **AVG**, a checkbox labeled "Use AVG PPT Date" appears next to the fixing date field on the fixed leg.
-When selected, this option fills that field with the averaging leg's second business day (its PPT date).
+When selected, this option fills that field with the averaging leg's **last business day of the month**.
+The generated request then omits the fixing date and uses the averaging leg's PPT (second business day of the following month) for both sides.
 Leg&nbsp;2's checkbox is visible when Leg&nbsp;1 is set to **AVG** and Leg&nbsp;2 is **Fix**.
 Likewise, Leg&nbsp;1's checkbox appears when Leg&nbsp;1 is **Fix** and Leg&nbsp;2 is **AVG**.

 Only the leg priced as **Fix** shows this checkbox.
-When checked the generated request uses the averaging leg's PPT for that fixed leg and displays the date only on the fixed side.
-If you enter a specific fixing date instead, the request shows PPT dates for both legs (two business days after the fixing date for the fixed leg and the averaging leg's second business day of the following month).
+When checked the generated request uses the averaging leg's PPT for that fixed leg and the fixing date does not appear in the text.
+If you enter a specific fixing date instead, the PPT still matches the averaging leg's PPT but the fixing date is shown before it.

 The Buy/Sell options of the two legs are synchronised: selecting **Buy** on Leg 1 automatically selects **Sell** on Leg 2 and vice versa.

-Fixing date inputs only appear when a leg uses **Fix** pricing (Leg&nbsp;2 also shows it for **C2R**).
-When one leg is **AVG** and the other **Fix**, checking the "Use AVG PPT Date" option automatically fills the fixed leg's date with the averaging leg's PPT.
+Fixing date inputs only appear when a leg uses **Fix** pricing (Leg&nbsp;2 also shows it for **C2R (Cash)**).
+When one leg is **AVG** and the other **Fix**, checking the "Use AVG PPT Date" option automatically fills the fixed leg's date with the averaging leg's last business day.

 ## Building